 The WTP site is within the Urban Growth Boundary, is zoned industrial, and will eventually be part of the City of Sherwood (see map).
 The new WTP will initially produce up to 60 million gallons of water per day (mgd) but will be designed for a maximum of 120 mgd.

 Water Treatment Process

-The new WTP will be designed to utilize similar processes as the existing Willamette River Water Treatment Plant, which has been delivering safe and reliable water to Wilsonville and Sherwood residents since April 2002.
-Steps for the new state of the art Willamette Water Suppy System treatment plant will include enhanced coagulation sedimentation, ozone and ultraviolet treatment, granulated activated carbon filtration, sand filtration, and chlorine disinfection (learn more here).
+Steps for the new state-of-the-art treatment plant will include enhanced coagulation sedimentation, ozone and ultraviolet treatment, granulated activated carbon filtration, sand filtration, and chlorine disinfection (learn more here).